Deflation Ahead for EU and European Manufacturing Supply Chains

 Concerning the German electronics sector, Wohlrabe writes, "In manufacturing, nearly half of all companies (47.7%) reported a lack of orders.
 The core sectors, such as mechanical engineering, and the metal and electrical industries, are especially worried."

-You can read more about the chart, including details about the Germany services sector, and other comments from Klaus Wohlrabe on the ifo website here.
+You can read more about the chart, including details about the German services sector, and other comments from Klaus Wohlrabe on the ifo website here.

-If Germany really is the canary in Europe's economic coal mine, as I think it is, I see potential risk for sovereign defaults for Germany and across other nations in Europe, and elsewhere.
+If Germany really is the economic canary in Europe's coal mine I see potential risk for sovereign defaults in Germany and, possibly, other European nations.